jubatus/handson-text/en/source/intro.rst

 Not only classification, it also supports other machine learning tasks such as regression, recommendation, and anomaly detection.

 The main advantage is that Jubatus can work in a distributed environment.
-We often have a large amount of data for machine learning problems.
+We often have a too large amount of data for machine learning problems.
-Jubatus is designed to make the computation distributed among multiple servers so that it can ahieve scale-out for higher throughput by adding more servers.
+Jubatus is designed to make the algorithm computation distributed among multiple servers so that it can ahieve scale-out for higher throughput by adding more servers.
 Though this tutorial do not cover the distributed running, please see and try the examples on the official Web or github.com if you are interested.

 The another feature of Jubatus is that it focuses on *online learning* in machine learning algorithms.